simongravelle/nmrformd/docs/source/index.rst

     Two molecular dynamics datasets are available on Github: a |polymer in water| system generated using LAMMPS, and a |water confined in silica| system generated using GROMACS.
-The datasets are provided to follow the tutorials.
+The datasets can be downloaded to follow the tutorials.

 .. |polymer in water| raw:: html